C7C8/nball-sim/README.md

 ##Compiling
 I'm working on fixing it so it will compile using autotools, which it does... it just crashes after loading the sprite it's supposed to.
-If you want to try and compile it, you'll need the SDL2 and SLD2-image, and the following flags:
+If you want to try and compile it, you'll need the SDL2 and SLD2-image development libraries, as well as the following flags:

     -lSLD2 -lSDL2_image -std=c++1y